angular-university/au-input/README.md

 - This also means that these components are Compatible with Angular Forms
 - This repo is based on the [angular-quickstart-lib](https://github.com/filipesilva/angular-quickstart-lib), which is a seed repo (under development) for a library in the [Angular Package Format v4.0](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit#heading=h.k0mh3o8u5hx).
-- This means for example that its compatible with AOT, and includes UMD bundles for use with for example SystemJs
+- This means for example that this module is compatible with AOT, and includes UMD bundles for use with SystemJs

 # Demo